LadyMisticus/kep-hack/README.md

 Bird/Flying-related changes are excluded from the list.
 These are largely "common-sense" changes that many people demand, bringing some moves to modern standards (Disable, Glare, Thrash-likes) and making others more specialised towards the Pokemon that get them (Egg Bomb, Barrage, etc).
 * Karate Chop is now Fighting-type.
 This breaks the game.
 * Double-Slap is now Fairy-type, targeted at Mr. Mime and the Clefairy line.
-* Comet Punch is now Fighting-type.
+* Comet Punch is now Fighting-type with 100 Acc and 25 Base Power.
 * ViceGrip is now Steel-type, targeted at Kingler and Tricules in particular.
 * Bite is now Dark-type, giving many Pokemon Dark coverage.
 * Spike Cannon is now Steel-type, targeted at Cloyster.